Pancrazio Buciunì

-Pancrazio Buciunì was an Italian model, lover and heir of Wilhelm von Gloeden, a German photographer who settled in Sicily in the late nineteenth century and was significant in the History of Taormina.
+Pancrazio Buciunì (28 June 1879 – 30 January 1963) was an Italian model, lover and heir of Wilhelm von Gloeden, a German photographer who settled in Sicily in the late nineteenth century and was significant in the History of Taormina.

 Early life

 When Wilhelm von Gloeden arrived in the hilltop city of Taormina overlooking the Ionian Sea, he engaged the services of a local boy, Pancrazio Buciunì, named after Pancras of Taormina.
-The fourteen year old was already extremely handsome, with dark skin and large eyes.
+The fourteen-year-old was already extremely handsome, with dark skin and large eyes.
 Von Gloeden nicknamed him "Il Moro" (The Moor) because of his dark complexion.
 Il Moro first became one of von Gloeden's models, then assistant, pupil and eventually lover.

 The couple were in love.
-The young Buciunì looked after von Gloeden when he was sick, administering medications, getting special food from townspeople, preparing the salt water baths that doctors prescribed.
+The young Buciunì looked after von Gloeden when he was sick, administering medications, getting special food from townspeople, preparing the saltwater baths that doctors prescribed.
 He also arranged for local youths to participate in the midnight parties von Gloeden threw for his guests.

 First World War

 When Italy entered the First World War, Gloeden had to leave the country.
 He left his home and studio in the care of Buciunì until his return in 1919.
 Buciunì was conscripted into the Royal Italian Army when the war began.
 Since he was in his thirties, he was not sent to the front, but was posted to a coastal artillery unit near Taormina.
 Thus, he was able to look after the villa and maintain the studio.

 Buciunì and von Gloeden were able to communicate with the help of a Swiss friend.
 Since Italy and Germany were at war, letters could not be sent directly.
 Wilhelm mailed them to neutral Switzerland.
-Then letters were resent to Pancrazio.
+The letters were then forwarded to Pancrazio.
 This mail exchange continued for almost the entire war.
 There was no political or military information in the letters, but when some were opened in a routine check, Italian authorities suspected something.
 Buciunì wrote to von Gloeden about the house and the animals, with details about the conduct of "the crow" and "the dove".
 He also wrote about models, referring to them by first names.
 Some suspected this was part of an espionage network.
 As a result, Buciunì was arrested on charges of treason.
 He was imprisoned for three months at a military prison and faced court-martial as a spy with capital punishment if convicted.
 Despite interrogations, during which he was threatened with shooting, if he did not tell who were the persons with "cover" names, he convinced the military he was loyal.
 Buciunì was sent back to serve with his artillery unit and was also allowed to resume correspondence with von Gloeden.